 We went for coffee with my mother-in-law.
 It was a walk up place on the boardwalk.
 The coffee was served in fancy tea cups and my wife said she wished we had cups like that.
 My mother-in-law looked at me and said with a judgmental voice, “Why haven’t you bought her cups like that?”
 I told her I’d never really thought about it before.

-I no longer dictated my functions; my ability to think, evaluate, grow, all were degenerating: arboreal, amphibious, human, ghost.
+My ability to think, evaluate, grow were all degenerating: arboreal, amphibious, human, ghost.
 I see now, as I begin to recall what exactly happened, that life is so simple, so resolute in the functions that we have, where we place our arms and so on.

 I can see the sunset through the front picture window in the reflection of the back window.
 The sky is purple, beauty looming above me, in reflections, in air, in sight.
 I’m holding back information because the moment I reveal anything I will be thought of as insane.
 Even more frightening to me is the fact that if I start telling you what happened I will have to relive the experience.
 There is a knife in these memories, they blindfold me and push me down stairs.